lwjglgamedev/lwjglbook-bookcontents-leg/chapter5/chapter5.md

 Since we are dealing with integers we need to create an `IntBuffer` instead of a `FloatBuffer`.

-And that’s it; the VAO will contain now two VBOs, one for positions and another one that will hold the indices and that will be used for rendering.
+And that’s it.
+The VAO will contain now two VBOs, one for positions and another one that will hold the indices and that will be used for rendering.
 Our cleanup method in our `Mesh` class must take into consideration that there is another VBO to free.

 ```java
 public void cleanUp() {